Sohando/Software-Engineering-Project/README.md

                                                         Features
  _________________________________________________________________________________________________________________________________
  ## Let's Take a look on the Central Library Portion.
-There will be:

   * Apply for ID Card Section
   * Log In Section